 Yet this was marked by the juxtaposition of an impressive, 900-year-old temple structure.
 The temple itself, and the land upon which it sits, being the source of contention.

 The Preah Vihear Temple Dispute – Why is There Conflict Over an Archeological Site?

 The modern-day history of Preah Vihear and the conflict centres on a dispute between Thailand and Cambodia, that’s been brewing since the early 1900s, over various maps drawn up regarding where the country border lies.

 Thailand made its claim by occupying the temple in 1954 after the French troops left Cambodia.
 In protest, Cambodia asked the International Court of Justice (IJC) to investigate the situation.
 It resulted in the temple of Preah Vihear being officially handed over to the Cambodians in 1962, based on Thailand’s long-term acceptance of a map drawn up 1907.

 However, threats of force continued from both sides.

-Then came the years of the Khmer Rouge who captured the temple in May 1975 and later occupied the border areas; the Vietnamese army who invaded Cambodia to overthrow the Khmer Rouge and attacked troops at the temple in December 1978; a war that continued throughout the 1980s and 1990s; the temple becoming re-occupied by the Khmer Rouge in 1993 and the 1998 negotiations that took place at the temple whereby hundreds of members of the Khmer Rouge surrendered to the government.
+Then came the years of the Khmer Rouge, who captured the temple in May 1975 and later occupied the border areas.
+The Vietnamese army invaded Cambodia to overthrow the Khmer Rouge and attacked troops at the temple in December 1978.
+A war that continued throughout the 1980s and 1990s, and the temple becoming re-occupied by the Khmer Rouge in 1993, followed by the 1998 negotiations that took place at the temple whereby hundreds of members of the Khmer Rouge surrendered to the government.